khaichiong/meco7312/README.md

 # meco7312
-Supplementary codes for UT Dallas' MECO7312
+Supplementary codes for MECO7312, Advanced Statistics and Probability

 .Rmd (R Markdown) using RStudio.